Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 Not Going Out: Driving Home for Christmas - BBC One - Catch up on BBC iPlayer

 Lee Mack and Sally Bretton are back for another festive episode of the gag-heavy BBC sitcom - which features Lee and Lucy popping out on a last-minute Christmas Eve mission for their kids.

 As ever things don't go to plan - you can look forward to a giant inflatable Santa, an aggressive bull in a field and a terrifying truck driver, along with appearances from Geoffrey Whitehead, Deborah Grant and Bobby Ball.

 Worzel Gummidge – BBC One - Catch up on BBC iPlayer

 Barbara Euphan Todd’s classic scarecrow stories are being brought back to TV this Christmas with Mackenzie Crook (The Office, The Detercorists) playing the straw-stuffed lead.

 Previously turned into a TV series with Jon Petwee and Una Stubbs, the new series will hopefully capture the magic of the original.

 Michael Palin, Zoe Wanamaker, Vicki Pepperdine and Steve Pemberton join Crook in the farmland adventures.

-The Snail and the Whale – BBC One – Christmas Day
+The Snail and the Whale – BBC One – Catch up on BBC iPlayer

 Parents across the nation, rejoice.
 Julia Donaldson’s latest animated short film is here to save Christmas and keep the country’s children happy for at least 30 minutes on Christmas Day.